-The Library Resource Centre
+The Library

-Forrester High School Library Resource Centre is a whole school resource which caters for both the study and recreational needs of students and staff.
-It holds a wide variety of fiction books, information books, reference and multi-media resources, all of which are updated on a regular basis.
+Forrester High School Library is a whole school resource which caters for both the study and recreational needs of students and staff.
+It holds a wide variety of books to enhance curriculum learning and for reading pleasure.
+Students can request book purchases and any resources we do not have in school could be ordered from other libraries.
 Students can borrow 2 items for up to 4 weeks at a time.
-Any resources we do not have in school can be ordered from other libraries.